junyongz/tsd-workshop-spa/README.md

 4. Allow auto complete for vehicle and spare parts (need clean up)
 5. Allow to search by vehicle, spare parts and date
 6. Allow to complete the service(s)
+7. Allow to add new vehicle
+8. One glance view of all vehicle and repair cost by month

 ## Work In-Progress